Our team has over fifty years of experience as organizers, researchers, technologists, and artists!

 They are interested in creating apps, hardware, and other projects that center women, gender non conforming, and trans folks.

-Maari is a South Asian Dalit diasporic activist, scientist, and community technology organizers.
-She believes in the power of oppressed peoples to tell their story with autonomy.
-As a scientist, her deeply held beliefs speak to the potential for science to transform and build community resistance against the ruling classes.
-She works to create participatory knowledge projects in Equality Labs that center community knowledge production to counter white and Savarna supremacist modes of learning and knowledge building.
+Maari is a Dalit diasporic activist, scientist, and community organizer.
+She believes in the power of oppressed people to tell their history with autonomy.
+Trained as a scientist, she believes in the potential for dialectics to build community resistance against oppression, given they are first laid on foundations that account for historical disparities .
+As Research Director at Equality Labs, she works to create participatory knowledge projects that can counter oppressor-caste and white supremacist modes of historiography.
+Maari is a co-founder of Dalit History Month and the recipient of the Buddhist Peace Fellowship.
+Follow her on twitter @maarizwick.

 SOUTH ASIAN HISTORIES FOR ALL COORDINATOR